matthaws/react-workshop/src/components/higherOrderComponents/README.md

 # Higher Order Components

-A Higer Order Component is simply a component that renders another component.
+A Higher Order Component is simply a component that renders another component.
 You can think of it as a wrapper for other components that modifies or customizes their behavior.
 The connected container components we use in the Redux cycle are a common example of HOCs in work, but you can make your own in order to have customizable behavior!

 Here's a very simple example to start.
 Let's make a custom Button component that we can use whenever we want a `<button>` element - this is an easy way to ensure that all our buttons have uniform behavior and styling: